Shenda Baker, Ph.D.

 Chief Financial Officer

 Ms. Kim Snyder has extensive experience in financial reporting, budgeting and forecasting, mergers and acquisitions, and divestitures.
 Her industry experience includes public accounting, manufacturing, pharmaceutical and healthcare in for profit and not for profit organizations.
 Ms. Snyder holds a BA in Accounting & Business Management and an MBA with a focus on accounting and finance.
 As CFO she manages all contracts, investor funding, and financial planning and analysis.

 Gregory Fiore MD

-Dr. Gregory Fiore is the CMO of Synspira as well as the CEO of a pharmaceutical consulting company, Fiore Healthcare Advisors.
-Dr. Fiore has spent many years in the pharmaceutical industry in a variety of leadership roles including Chief Medical Officer, Global Pharmacovigilance Head, and Clinical Program Lead.
+Dr. Gregory Fiore is the lead Medical Advisor of Synspira as well as the CEO of Sollis Therapeutics.
+Dr. Fiore has founded two pharmaceutical consulting firms, Fiore Healthcare Advisors and SSI Strategy, and has spent many years in the pharmaceutical industry in a variety of leadership roles including Chief Medical Officer, Global Pharmacovigilance Head, and Clinical Program Lead.
 He has worked in such companies as Merck, The Medicines Company, and Abbott Laboratories and was a management consultant at McKinsey and Company before joining the pharmaceutical industry.
 He trained in Internal Medicine and Pulmonary Medicine at Harvard Medical School and received his medical degree from New York Medical College.
-He was a member of CIOMS IX and serves on a number of Boards and Committees related to pharmaceutical safety.

 Christopher Ryan, Ph.D.